 Fridge storage isn’t advisable when dealing with spices.
 But if you want to store several cinnamon sticks that you don’t intend to use for up to a year, you can use the fridge as a storage space 2.

 Storing in the normal compartment won’t do your cinnamon much good since it will be exposed to moisture.
 Your best bet is to use the freezer to store your cinnamon sticks.
 Point to note though, these sticks should be placed in an airtight plastic bag that won’t allow moisture to penetrate.
 Vacuum sealers are the best for achieving an airtight bag.
-Check some affordable ones on Amazon, vacuum sealers.

 If you must use your fridge to store cinnamon, storing the spices in bulk is advisable.
 Bulk storage helps to keep out moisture, especially since freezer settings are often subject to constant change.